“Conversion Rate Optimization (CRO) is not a trick, but a well-defined strategy that deepens as we explore.”

-Social loginizer by Knowband has almost 15 social login options which you can incorporate on your e-commerce site check out page for customer data collection.
+Social organizer by Knowband has almost 15 social login options that you can incorporate on your e-commerce site check out the page for customer data collection.

 It is an ideal strategy that instantly gives you conversions is free shipping costs.
 Though many visitors take free shipping for granted, it is best to minimize the shipping rates or offer free shipping for deal closures.

 Buyers keep a budget in their mind before selecting a product and finalize a selection based on the price displayed with the product.
 Little are they aware that there are some hidden expenses like shipping costs, return charges, etc.